deloschang/auto_class_scheduler/README.md

 TODO
  * Create AJAX input box for class names
- * Parse the scraped listings and add to database
+ * Add scraped listings into created database
  * Insert events based on classes inputted
  * Design
+ * Set scraper to scrape only if there's a new term